 What are NFTs and why are some worth millions?

 NFTs (non-fungible tokens) are gaining traction in the gaming and art markets.
 With new communities and ways to earn and sell, the lives of digital artists and gamers have changed.
-Several celebrities have also become aware of this new way to connect with fans.
+Several celebrities have also become aware of this new way to connect with fans and also have NFT Investments.

 According to blockchain news, fine art, music, and even rocks are being sold for millions of dollars.
 Some experts claim that NFTs are revolutionising the global investment market.